vittorioromeo/cppnow2016/trip_report.md

 <br/>
 ### [Implementation of a multithreaded ECS in C++14](https://github.com/SuperV1234/cppnow2016/tree/master/multithreaded_compiletime_ecs)

-I've always been interested in the entity-component-system, as I believe it is a much more powerful alternative to inheritance in most situations.
+I've always been interested in the entity-component-system pattern, as I believe it is a much more powerful alternative to inheritance in most situations.

-My research on this pattern revolves around the idea of "compile-time ECSs", where component types and system types are known at compile-time.
+My research on this pattern revolves around the idea of *"compile-time ECSs"*, where component types and system types are known at compile-time.

-I have previously talked about the [implementation of an ECS at CppCon 2014](https://youtube.com/watch?v=NTWSeQtHZ9M), which was singlethreaded and less flexible than my current work.
+I have previously talked about the [implementation of an ECS at CppCon 2015](https://youtube.com/watch?v=NTWSeQtHZ9M), which was singlethreaded and less flexible than my current work.

 I've presented a completely new compile-time ECS at C++Now 2016, with the following features: